cryptomanuals/cryptomanuals.github.io/_cryptomanual/portfolio-management.md

 market analysts often view investments in domestic securities, foreign or international investments, and investments in emerging markets as different categories of investments.

+## Cryptocurrencies

+ICOs and cryptocurrencies (such as Bitcoin) can also be considered to be a subclass of cash or cash equivalents but although they are less liquid, more volatile and also often considered as high risk.
+Cryptocurrencies have high potential, and the long bear-markets after every cycle are providing plenty of opportunity for the avid risk-taker.

+## Cryptocurrency categories and classification

+The market for cryptocurrencies and tokens has exploded.
+The cryptocurrency space got its start with Bitcoin, a decentralized peer-to-peer cryptocurrency.
+Then Ethereum created a functional token, Ether (ETH) that acts as to a decentralized computer operating system.
+Many other tokens followed.
+A dynamic, rapidly-growing market to buy, sell and trade cryptocurrencies and tokens has been the result.
+There are now thousands of tokens - also, a myriad of token offerings, often known as a .
+While there is substantial public interest and demand for cryptocurrencies and tokens, there is little knowledge and structure to classify and organize tokens.
+The names that label tokens are mostly organic and not yet standardized.

+### Functional or utility tokens

+The first class of tokens is functional or utility tokens.
+The values of these tokens are derived from the thing to which they provide access.
+A bridge token that allows access to a bridge has a price derived by how much people are willing to pay to cross the bridge.
+Ether has a price that is derived by how much people are willing to pay for access to the Ethereum Virtual Machine or the distributed worldwide computer that runs Ethereum Applications.
+ETHOS is an ERC20 functional token spawn out of the Ethereum ecosystem that builds on the Ethereum Protocol Layer 4 as a set of applications providing access to the Ethos ecosystem.
+This ecosystem allows users, businesses, and institutions the ability to create financial applications powered by open standards.
+These tokens are closest to virtual commodities like oil, gas, steel, grain or gold.

+### Cryptocurrencies or transactional tokens

+The second class of tokens is transactional tokens or cryptocurrencies.
+These tokens don’t have any ‘inherent’ value, but they derive value from the network effect and belief that these tokens have value.
+Similarly, fiat currency is widely accepted as something that has value; Bitcoin has been widely accepted by people around the world to have value.
+Cryp- tocurrencies are harder to understand intuitively and are often criticized as being bubbles with no fundamental value backing them.
+These to- kens are closest to the virtual property since they are scarce, but unlike property, you can’t use them as a place to live.
+It is unclear whether cur- rencies in this category should be regulated as property, commodities or even currencies.

+### Representation or tokenized securities

+The third type of token is tokenized securities.
+These tokens derive value by representing something else of value - the most common be- ing a share of a company.
+The value proposition behind these tokens is evident, but need to be highly regulated just like any securities mar- ket and exchange should be.
+Ethereum provides an incredibly powerful platform for tokenized securities and the means to regulate them if ap- propriately constructed.
+Tokens that fall under this category should be regulated as securities.

 ## Stocks or Equities